strengthening Canadian leadership in global nutrition

 • Definition: when a child is too thin for his/her height.

-• Progress: the global wasting prevalence declined from 7.5 % in 2012 to 6.8 % in 2022.
-With 6.2 percent of children under five projected to be wasted in 2030 – more than double the 3 percent global target – the world remains off track for this indicator.
+• Progress: the global wasting prevalence declined from 8.8 % in 2000 to 6.6 % in 2024.
+With 6.2 percent of children under five projected to be wasted in 2030 – compared to the < 5 percent global target – the world remains off track for this indicator.

 • Annual cost of inaction: